 Knowing the nuances will help you pitch yourself to Australian employers with impact and confidence – especially if you’re applying for roles in academia or overseas.

-In this article, I will show you the critical differences between resumes and CVs and help you decide which one will be more effective at helping you land a great job.
+In this article, I will show you the critical differences between resumes and CVs and help you decide which will be more effective at helping you land a great job.

-- recommended free resume builder, if you’re on a budget.
+- Recommended free resume builder, if you’re on a budget.

-- premium resume service, if you’re a mid-career professional.
+- Premium resume service, if you’re a mid-career professional.

-- executive resume writing service, if you’re a senior leader.
+- Executive resume writing service, if you’re a senior leader.

-A resume provides a curated view of your career, taken directly from the French word résumé, which means ‘summary’ or ‘abstract’.
+Taken directly from the French word résumé, which means ‘summary’ or ‘abstract’.

 Key Differences Between Resumes And CVs In Australia.

-- Length – a CV can be anywhere from 2-8 pages, whilst a resume is typically 1-3 pages.
+Length | A CV can be anywhere from 2-8 pages, whilst a resume is typically 2-5 pages. |

-- Layout – a CV starts with education and academic achievements at the top of the page and includes sections for (what can be) an extensive list of criteria.
-A resume, on the other hand, gets straight to the point, starting with work experience and moving on to education, awards, etc. Both a CV and a resume should be in reverse chronological order (most recent roles and achievements first).
+Layout | A CV starts with education and academic achievements at the top of the page.
+A resume, on the other hand, gets straight to the point, starting with work experience and moving on to education, awards, etc. |

 What To Include In A CV.

-- Contact information
+- Contact information.

-- Research objectives
+- Research objectives.

-- Professional profile or personal statement
+- Professional profile or personal statement.

-- Education
+- Education.

-- Professional, academic or board appointments
+- Professional, academic or board appointments.

-- Published work (books, blogs, peer-reviewed publications, articles)
+- Published work (books, blogs, peer-reviewed publications, articles).

-- Awards and honours
+- Awards and honours.

-- Public speaking events
+- Public speaking events.

-- Conferences attended
+- Conferences attended.

-- Mentoring experience
+- Mentoring experience.

-- Languages
+- Languages.

-- Vocational memberships
+- Vocational memberships.

-- References
+- References.

 (Related: How To Write A Killer Resume Headline).